-Smoltek is awarded a new patent.
-This new patent has been granted in Taiwan, and is relating to the patent family in the direction of CNF-MIM capacitor applications on interposers.
-This also brings our patent portfolio to now comprise 72 granted patents.
+Smoltek has yet another patent granted.
+This time in China, and it is related to the Assembly platform patent family in the direction of interconnects.
+This also makes our patent portfolio to now comprise 78 granted patents.

 The group company Smoltek Semi will together with, the collaboration partner, Yageo present the first planned joint product technology – ultra-thin decoupling capacitors for mobile phones – at the largest European electronic event next week.

 Smoltek is awarded a new patent in Japan.
 This patent is the sixth one of the patent family in the direction of CNF-MIM based compact energy storage on interposers.
 This also means that our global patent portfolio now comprises 77 granted patents.

 Within the business area Hydrogen, Smoltek develops a high-performance cell material for electrolyzers, where an electrolyzer is the system that uses renewable electricity to split water into oxygen and hydrogen.

 Farzan Ghavanini, CTO and Head of R&D at Smoltek, explains the unique advantages of our disruptive carbon nanofiber capacitor technology.
 How we can make extremely small capacitors with high capacitance density, which is in high demand as the increasing power consumption of micro processors calls for ultrathin decoupling capacitors with Landside mounting.

 The group company Smoltek Semi has signed a joint development agreement (JDA) with a subsidiary of the global electronic component company Yageo group to commercialize a silicon based carbon nanofiber discrete capacitor.